 IndieWebCamp sessions related to business:

 - There was a session at 2015/SF/Schedule but it wasn't well documented

 Companies offering IndieWeb as a Service

-While there are a variety of companies that offer services used by IndieWeb sites for web hosting, domain registration, or other functionalities, the following are more consciously offering their services with indie web use in mind:
+While there are a variety of companies that offer services used by IndieWeb sites for web hosting, domain registration, or other functionalities, some are more consciously offering their services with indie web use in mind.

 There are also a number of individual consultants that can help people build IndieWeb capable sites and technology.

 - "Scoop: GrubHub has bought up more than 20,000 domain names.
 Most seem to match the restaurants on its own platform. https://newfoodeconomy.org/grubhub-domain-purchases-thousands-shadow-sites/" @hclaire_brown June 28, 2019

 - Comparison of shopping cart functionality from siloed to self-hosted by fluffy: Some Shopping Cart Comparisons